ibm-cloud-docs/EventStreams/quick_setup_guide.md

 The preferred method to provision an instance is to use the [CLI](/docs/EventStreams?topic=EventStreams-quick_setup_guide&interface=cli#provision_instance_cli).

 Alternatively, you can use the [resource controller API](/apidocs/resource-controller/resource-controller#create-resource-instance){: external}.
-First, [retrieve an access token](#retrieve-token-api) with the resource controller API, then run the command with the access token to [create the instance](#create_instance_api) using the resource controller API.
+First, [retrieve an access token](#retrieve-token-api) with the resource controller API, then run the resource controller API command with the access token to [create the instance](#create_instance_api).

-### Retrieve an access token with the resource controller API
+### Step 2a: Retrieve an access token with the resource controller API
 {: #retrieve-token-api}

 You can retrieve your access token programmatically by first creating a